Fit

 Watch

-Check viscosity, spout placement, and cap style.
+Check viscosity, spout placement, cap style, and leak risk early.

 Open format page